Translate English to Spanish in 5 tips!

 This choice will already give us some answers, such as the form of address we’ll be using towards the reader:

 - In the case of Spanish from Spain, if we are addressing listeners or readers in the second person, be it plural or singular, we must choose the addressing:

 - Will we translate English “you” as conversational singular “tú” or plural “vosotros”?

 - Or will we translate it as formal singular “usted” or plural “ustedes”?

-2nd useful tip: terms that remain in English
+2nd helpful tip: terms that remain in English

-We must keep in mind that English is currently considered the universal language, and Spanish, like most languages, borrows words that their speakers use daily.
+We must keep in mind that English is currently considered the universal language, and Spanish, like most languages, borrows words that its speakers use daily.

 3rd tip on how to translate English to Spanish: localize while avoiding clichés

 ➤ This element itself subdivides into two parts:

 ➀ The first one is the cultural adaptation of content: